ExcelFunctions.net Logo

 This gives the result 40.

-Further information and examples of the Excel Mdeterm function can be found on the Microsoft Office website.
+For further details and examples of the Excel Mdeterm function, see the Microsoft Office website.

 Common Error